-The intent of using paraprofessionals is to supplement (not supplant) the work of the teacher.
+The intent of using paraprofessionals is to support (not replace) the work of the teacher.
 The work of the paraprofessional is delegated and supervised by the teacher.
 Paraprofessionals can assist in providing a variety of activities based on their training and scope of responsibilities.
-Paraprofessionals can be used to increase the frequency, intensity, efficiency, and availability of instructional assistance and services.
-Paraprofessionals can assist the supervising teacher with generalization of learned skills to multiple settings; and they can assist with habilitation and education programs.

 The responsibilities of a paraprofessional are determined by the IEP team.
 Depending on the student’s need, a paraprofessional might

 - modify or adapt instruction for student(s) with disabilities

 - work with individual students or small groups of students to reinforce learning of material or skills introduced by the teacher